d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 ## Saving Memory

 In the previous example, every time we ran an operation, we allocated new memory to host its results.
 For example, if we write `y = x + y`, we will dereference the matrix that `y` used to point to and instead point it at the newly allocated memory.
 In the following example we demonstrate this with Python's `id()` function, which gives us the exact address of the referenced object in memory.
-After running `y = y + x`, we'll find that `id(y)` points to a different location.
-That's because Python first evaluates `y + x`, allocating new memory for the result and then subsequently redirects `y` to point at this new location in memory.
+After running `y = y + x`, we will find that `id(y)` points to a different location.
+That is because Python first evaluates `y + x`, allocating new memory for the result and then subsequently redirects `y` to point at this new location in memory.

 ```{.python .input  n=15}
 before = id(y)